dqops/dqo/docs/data-sources/bigquery.md

 DQOps supports the use of the asterisk character * as a wildcard when selecting schemas and tables, which can substitute any number of characters.
 For example, use  pub* to find all schema a name with a name starting with "pub".
-The * character can be used at the beginning, in the middle or at the end of the name.
+The * character can be used at the beginning, middle, or end of the name.

 ## Connections configuration files